 The size of your aquaponic system will determine how much goldfish you can keep in it.
 You also want to ensure that you provide each goldfish with enough swimming room so that they each have enough space to swim separately without the aquarium becoming too cramped.

 Always aim to stock your aquaponics system appropriately when it comes to housing goldfish.
 These are large-growing fish that enjoy swimming around their aquarium.
-Providing your goldfish with a large volume of water that they can comfortably display their natural behaviors in without producing too much waste for the plants to absorb quickly will help keep your goldfish and plants thriving better long-term.
+Providing your goldfish with a large volume of water that they can comfortably display their natural behaviors without producing too much waste for the plants to absorb quickly will help keep your goldfish and plants thriving better longer.